Understanding Frontend Development: A Comprehensive Guide

 Practical Examples and Case Studies

-Building a Simple Web Page
+Example: Building a Simple To-Do List Application

 <!DOCTYPE html>